3D Modeling and Automated Measurement of Concrete Cracks via Segment Anything Refinement and Visual Inertial LiDAR Fusion: Experiment Setup

-The crack segmentation on images and the process of 3D reconstruction were conducted on a computing platform running the Ubuntu 22.04 LTS system, equipped with an Intel i9 13900K processor with 128.0 GB RAM and an NVIDIA RTX 4090 graphics card with 24.0 GB VRAM.
-All deep learning frameworks were implemented using PyTorch 2.0.0 with CUDA 11.5.119.
-For the segmentaiton model, the training process is divided into two stages: pre-training and fine-tuning.
-For pre-training, ten open-source datasets as listed in Table~\ref{Dataset} were integrated and divided into training and validation sets in an 8:2 ratio.
-The batch size for the pre-training phase was set to 32, with an initial learning rate of 0.01, and the number of iterations was set to 50.
-The model with the best performance was selected as the pre-trained model.
-For fine-tuning, the self-annotated dataset was split into training and testing subsets with a 7:3 ratio.
-The fine-tuning process used a batch size of 3, an initial learning rate of 0.001, and ran for a total of 200 iterations.
-Following inference using the pre-trained and fine-tuned models, segmentation results were further enhanced through a refinement process utilizing SAM models.
-Additionally, to mitigate the effects of overfitting, data augmentation techniques such as random horizontal and vertical flips, random rotations, and Gaussian blurring were employed during the training process.
+All segmentation and reconstruction tasks were executed on a workstation running Ubuntu 22.04 LTS, configured with an Intel i9-13900K CPU, 128~GB of RAM, and an NVIDIA RTX 4090 GPU with 24~GB VRAM.
+All deep learning models were implemented using PyTorch 2.0.0 and CUDA 11.5.119.
+The segmentation pipeline followed a two-stage training strategy: pre-training followed by fine-tuning.
+In the pre-training phase, ten open-source datasets (listed in Table~\ref{Dataset}) were aggregated and partitioned into training and validation sets using an 8:2 split.
+A batch size of 32 was used, with an initial learning rate of 0.01, for 50 training iterations.
+The model checkpoint with the best validation performance was retained for subsequent tuning.
+For the few-shot evaluation in the unseen scenario, the manually labeled subset was split into a training pool and a fixed test set with a 7:3 ratio.
+The 10-shot setting randomly samples 10 images from the 110-image training pool, the 110-shot setting uses all 110 training-pool images, and the 0-shot setting uses no labeled images from the unseen scenario.

+Training was conducted with a batch size of 4 and an initial learning rate of 0.001, for a total of 200 iterations.
+After both stages, segmentation results were further refined by SAM to improve spatial consistency and segmentation accuracy.
+To enhance generalization and reduce overfitting, standard data augmentation techniques such as random horizontal and vertical flips, random rotations, and Gaussian blurring were applied during training.

+The segmentation accuracy was evaluated using the Intersection over Union (IoU) of the crack, which measures the pixel-level overlap between the predicted crack mask and the ground-truth crack mask.
+It is defined as: